 Here’s everything you need to know to plan a destination wedding.

 Destination Wedding Etiquette

 This depends on your schedules and availability, but seasonal changes make a major impact.
 If you want to take advantage of the local environment with outdoor festivities, check the average rainfall by month and ensure that you're not positioning your event right in the middle of hurricane or monsoon season.
 Be aware of fluctuations in tourism; high season translates to expensive booking rates and congested sights, but low season can mean empty streets and closed hotspots.

 When do I notify guests of my destination wedding?

-Save-the-dates should be mailed eight to 12 months prior to the wedding.
+Save-the-dates should be mailed eight to 12 months before the wedding.
 "The official invites should go out no later than three to four months before," notes Arons.
-An extra-long lead time will allow guests to make arrangements but can be a bit more lax for domestic destinations.
+An extra-long lead time will allow guests to make arrangements but can be a bit laxer for domestic destinations.